Xilinx/imagebuilder/README.md

 - DOMU_VCPUS[number] is the number of vcpus for the VM, default 1

+- DOMU_NOBOOT[number]: if specified, the DomU is not started automatically at boot as dom0-less guest.
+It can still be created later from Dom0.

 - UBOOT_SOURCE and UBOOT_SCRIPT specify the output.
 They are optional as you can pass -o FILENAME to uboot-script-gen as a command line parameter